singingwolfboy/netlify-home/_posts/2016-01-05-a-step-by-step-nanoc-on-netlify.md

 Instead of installing Nanoc gem by gem, we'll setup the site with Bundler and a gemfile from the beginning, to specify what gems we want to install, all in one file.

 #### 1. Install Nanoc and create site
-The first thing we'll do, is install the Nanoc gem with the following command in a terminal window:
+The first thing we'll do is install the Nanoc gem with the following command in a terminal window:

 ```
 gem install nanoc